stadelmanma/netl-ap-map-flow/README.rst

     D. Wait for the packages to finish downloading and hit :code:`Next` and then :code:`Finish`
     E. Go to the folder :code:`C:\mingw-w64\mingw64\bin` and rename (or duplicate) the file :code:`mingw32-make.exe` as :code:`make.exe`
     F. Finally add the path :code:`C:\mingw-w64\mingw64\bin` to the `Windows environment Path <http://stackoverflow.com/a/28545224>`_.
-3. Shift + right click in the directory you want to install the AP_MAP_FLOW package and open a command window.
+3. Shift + right click in the directory you want to install the netl-ap-map-flow package and open a command window.
     A. Run the command :code:`git clone https://github.com/stadelmanma/netl-ap-map-flow.git`
     B. Run the command :code:`cd netl-ap-map-flow`
     C. Finally run :code:`python3 setup.py install` which will build the model and link the apmapflow package to the installed version of python